JoeyStanley/jekyll-for-designers/_posts/2022-01-12-animating_formant_trajectories.md

 ```
 <img width="100%" src="/images/plots/animating_trajectories/plot20_anim_still1.png">

 So here's all the information at once.
 It's a mess but that's fine.
 What we need to do now is animate across the birth years.
 It literally takes one line of code to do this: `transition_time(yob)`.
 I'll save the plot into an object called `a` (short for *animation*).
 I'll then take that `a` object and animate it with `animate()`.
 I'll specificy the height, width, and resolution.
-This line of code may take a minute or so, so you could go run and get another drink or something.
+This line of code may take a minute or so, so you could stand up and stretch or get some water or something.
 Finally, I'll export the plot with `anim_save()`, which lets me specify the path and the frames per second.

 ```r
 # Save the animation into the "a" object